-Currently, 339 members of the Sisters of Charity of Cincinnati serve in 28 U.S. dioceses (15 states) and three foreign countries.
-A total of 263 Sisters serve in the Archdiocese of Cincinnati.
+Currently, 275 members of the Sisters of Charity of Cincinnati serve in 20 U.S. dioceses (12 states) and two foreign countries.
+A total of 224 Sisters serve in the Archdiocese of Cincinnati.
 Ministries include education, health care, retreat work, parish, social work, ministry of prayer and congregational service.
 More specifically, Sisters minister in elementary, high school and university education, chaplaincy, justice education and advocacy, health care, retreat work, prison and jail ministry, parish and pastoral ministry, social services, counseling, earth and sustainability ministry, spiritual direction, formation ministry, congregational services and the ministry of prayer.

 Since the Community was founded, the Sisters of Charity have sponsored numerous schools, hospitals, orphanages and social service agencies.
-They continue to sponsor the following ministries, which are all in Cincinnati except Light of Hearts Villa, located in Bedford, Ohio.
+They continue to sponsor the following ministries, which are all in Cincinnati.

 Seton High School (1854) is a comprehensive, Catholic high school for girls.
 Originally founded as Mount St. Vincent Academy, it was renamed Seton High School in 1927.

 St. Joseph Home (1873) is a residential facility for children and adults with severe mental and multiple physical disabilities.
 Founded as St. Joseph Infant Asylum, it also served for many years as St. Joseph Infant and Maternity Home.

 Mount St. Joseph University (1920) is a coeducational, Catholic liberal arts university serving 2,300 students.

 DePaul Cristo Rey High School (2009) provides an opportunity for young women and men with economic need to obtain a Catholic, college preparatory education made affordable through an innovative corporate work study program.